Restaurants need to manage their staff effectively to reach their business goals.

 The key here is that FOH and BOH employees require different types of management and that’s why they’re usually distinguished from one another.

-What is a BOH position and how do you differentiate between BOH and FOH?
+What are back of the house positions in a restaurant and how do you differentiate between BOH and FOH workers?
 Any employee that works outside the vision of customers is technically a back-of-house staff member.
 BOH positions are completely different from FOH positions.
 Some of these positions are:

 What do BOH workers and employees do?